peak-ai/serverless-cloudmap/README.md

         description: 'Some description'
         instances:
           - cfname: 'UserCreateInstance' # Cloudformation friendly name
-            name: 'user.create' # Individual, friendly function name
+            name: 'create' # Individual, friendly function name
-            id: 'create.create-123' # Unique ID (optional, can be used instead of name)
+            id: 'create-123' # Unique ID (optional, can be used instead of name)
             arn: 'arn::etc' # Arn or reference to your individual serverless function
             config:
               retries: 3 # Additional configuration or metadata